parvezs27/Excel-Clothing-Store-Analysis/README.md

 We will now go column by column checking for any issues.

 Order ID and Customer ID:
 The Order ID column contains numeric characters in a particular format, with 3 numeric characters followed by a dash and 7 numeric characters, followed by a dash and 7 numeric characters again.
-Upon adding a filter and scanning through the disctinct values in the filter, all the Order Id's seem to follow the same formatting with nothing abnormal standing Similarly with the customer ID column, using the same process of running a filter and scanning through, no issues or abnormalities standout.
+Upon adding a filter and scanning through the disctinct values in the filter, all the order ID's seem to follow the same formatting with no abnormalities sticking out.
+Similarly with the customer ID column, using the same process of running a filter and scanning through, no issues or abnormalities standout.

 Gender:
 Already on first glance, we can see that there's "Women", "Men" and "W", indicating that genders have been denoted with both the word and the first letter of the word for the gender.
 We want to denote using just one method, here we'll denote the genders using the words "Men" and "Women" and replace any "W" and "M" with these.
 To do that, we will filter for "M" and "W" and run the find and replace function and replace these with the appropriate the gender.